 What to Consider Before Your Next Coding Audit

-From audit type to budget, here’s what to consider before your next medical coding review
+From coding audit type to budget, here’s what to consider before your next medical coding review

 A medical coding audit is a process that includes internal or external reviews of medical coding and billing accuracy, procedures or policies in place, and any other component that affects the medical record documentation.
 Medical coding audits are a preventative measure to catch potential compliance errors that could result in liabilities or investigations.
 These compliance related issues can also impact your bottom line, your organization’s reputation, and most importantly, the level of care you deliver to your patients.